TannerDrayton/learn.truecoders.io/learn/newCsharp/variables.md

 At the end of the 16th century, François Viète introduced the idea of representing known and unknown numbers by letters, nowadays called variables, and of computing with them as if they were numbers, in order to obtain the result by a simple replacement.
 In reference to programming, values being used in the program are able to be remembered more easily.

 Essentially, variables play an important role as they allow us as programmers to write flexible programs.
 Instead of entering data directly into a program, a programmer can use variables to represent the data. ...
-The opposite of a variable is a constant. **Constants** are values that never change.
+The opposite of a variable is a constant. `Constants` are values that never change.

+---

 ## What